Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Opera focuses heavily on user functionality and offers some interesting productivity and entertainment features.

-- Brave Browser is privacy-oriented and it gives you extensive configuration when it comes to blocking ads and tracking cookies.
+- Brave Browser is privacy-oriented and gives you extensive configuration when it comes to blocking ads and tracking cookies.

 - If you’re concerned about Opera and Brave RAM usage, keep reading to see how the two compare.

 Google Chrome dominates the browser market, but many great lesser-known browsers such as Opera and Brave exist.

 Both apps are some of the best cross-platform browsers that offer unique user security and privacy features.
 Today, we’re going to Opera and Brave to show the one that boasts the right feature combinations.